feedhenry/fh-windowsphone-sdk/ReadMe.md

 ### FH.Auth

 Call the FeedHenry Authentication API with the given policyId.
 This is normally used for OAuth type authentications.
-The user will be prompted for login details and the the login result will be returned.
+The user will be prompted for login details and the login result will be returned.
 Can be used in PCL projects.

 ````cs
 string authPolicy = "TestGooglePolicy";